FarmData2/FarmData2/docs/install/gitpod.md

 When a FarmData2 Development Environment is run in GitPod you will use your browser to connect to the linux-based desktop using your browser.

+## Install Help

+If you run into problems during the install visit the dedicated [install stream](https://farmdata2.zulipchat.com/#narrow/stream/270906-install) on the [FarmData2 Zulip chat](https://farmdata2.zulipchat.com).
+Use the search feature to see of others have had and hopefully solved the problem you are experiencing.
+If you don't find a solution, post a summary of your problem and the community will help.

 ## Creating a FarmData2 Development Environment Workspace

 Use the following steps to create a FarmData2 Development Environment in a _GitPod workspace_: